 When you contact our claims team, we’ll assess your circumstances and provide free accident claims advice with regards to your circumstances.
 If we believe you have a strong case, we could refer you to one of our accident claims solicitors.

-Furthermore, any claim we help you begin, will be handled on a no win no fee basis.
+Furthermore, any claim we help you begin will be handled on a no win no fee basis.

 Nowadays, because of modern communication methods, many solicitors don’t require face to face meetings to handle a personal injury claim.
 This means your accident claim could be handled by a solicitor based anywhere in the country so you don’t necessarily have to find one locally.

-Are Medical Appointments Always Necessary?
+Are Medical Assessments Always Necessary?

 Any full claim for personal injury will require a medical assessment to be undertaken.
 A doctor will assess the claimant to identify how the injuries affected them at the time of the accident and what impact they could have in the future.